uraimo/pygments-vimstyles/README.md

 Troubleshooting:

-Two possible issue you could find while converting your vim color scheme that have an easy workaround:
+Two possible issues you may encounter when converting your vim color scheme but that have an easy workaround:
-- Launching pygmentize you get a python error related to a line that starts with a colon, opening the .py you'll notice the content of the line is duplicated by the previous one, simply delete the line starting with colon and relaunch pygmentize.
+- Launching pygmentize you could get a Python error related to a line that starts with a colon.
+Opening the .py you'll notice that the content of the line is duplicated by the previous one, simply delete the line starting with colon and relaunch pygmentize.
-- Some vim schemes define color variables (it's vimscript afterall) and evaluate them using *exec '>color declaration>'* syntax, a dumb way to make the scheme digestible for vim2pygments is to manually replace the variable values and remove the *exec ''* calls.
+- Some vim schemes define color variables (it's vimscript afterall) and evaluate them using *exec '>color declaration>'* syntax, a dumb way to make the scheme digestible for vim2pygments is to manually replace the variables with their values and remove the *exec ''* calls.
+A bit of manual labour is involved but it works.

 ### Themes
 - Wombat: http://www.vim.org/scripts/script.php?script_id=1778